This is a Preprint and has not been peer reviewed. This is version 4 of this Preprint.

 Abstract

 Ecologists often use time-series models to approximate dynamics arising from density dependence, species interactions, community synchrony, and other processes.
-Dynamic structural equation models can represent simultaneous and lagged interactions among variables with missing data, and therefore encompasses a wide family of analyses (linear regression, vector autoregressive models, and dynamic factor analysis).
-However, their interpretation as structural causal models (i.e., counterfactual analysis) requires validating that the assumed dynamics are consistent with available data.
-In site-replicated and phylogenetic contexts, ecologists ... more
+Dynamic structural equation models (DSEM) can represent simultaneous and lagged interactions among variables with missing data, and therefore encompasses a wide family of analyses (linear regression, vector autoregressive models, and dynamic factor analysis).
+However, before interpreting a DSEM as a causal model, analysts should first test whether its assumptions about conditional independence are inconsistent with available data (i.e., attempt to falsify the model).

 DOI